-90. Fireworks
+95. Fireworks

-- (1) A person must not, without a permit, conduct a firework display or otherwise ignite fireworks on Council land, public places and/or within one kilometre of any township area. - (2) A permit must be applied for at least fourteen (14) days before the proposed fireworks display. - (3) Applications for permits must include: - (a) a complete copy of the Worksafe Notification of Intention to discharge Fireworks Form; - (b) a copy of the site plan that has been sent to Worksafe; - (c) a community notification plan detailing how the community will be adequately notified of the display including the potential impact on residents and on animals and livestock in proximity to the land on which the display will be conducted; - (d) a certificate of current public liability cover; and - (e) evidence of the required approval from the Country Fire Authority. - (4) Permits issued by council are valid only upon the condition that the display is conducted in accordance with the Dangerous Goods (Explosives) Regulations 2011.
+- (1) A person must not, without a permit, conduct a firework display or otherwise ignite fireworks on council land, public places and/or within one kilometre of any township area. - (2) A permit must be applied for at least fourteen (14) days before the proposed fireworks display. - (3) Applications for permits must include: - (a) a complete copy of the Worksafe Notification of Intention to discharge Fireworks Form: - (b) a copy of the site plan that has been sent to Worksafe; - (c) a community notification plan detailing how the community will be adequately notified of the display including the potential impact on residents and on animals and livestock in proximity to the land on which the display will be conducted; - (d) a certificate of current public liability cover; and - (e) evidence of the required approval from the Country Fire Authority. - (4) Permits issued by council are valid only upon the condition that the display is conducted in accordance with the Dangerous Goods (Explosives) Regulations 2011.

-91. Control of Noise from premises
+96. Control of Noise from Premises

-- (1) A person must not, without a permit, emit or cause or suffer to be emitted from any residential premises or from any commercial or industrial premises, any noise from any item as prescribed in the Environment Protection (Residential Noise) Regulations 2008 that can be heard in a habitable room in any other dwelling, regardless of whether any door or window giving access to that habitable room is open. - (2) Even if a person: - (a) does not require a permit under subclause (1); - (b) has obtained a permit under subclause (1) as required, and complies in all other respects; or - (c) with that permit and in all other circumstances not covered under subclause (1).
+- (1) A person must not, without a permit, emit or cause or suffer to be emitted from any residential premises, or any noise from any item as prescribed in the Environment Protection (Residential Noise) Regulations 2018 that can be heard in a habitable room in any other dwelling, regardless of whether any door or window giving access to that habitable room is open. - (2) Even if a person: - (a) does not require a permit under subclause (1); - (b) has obtained a permit under subclause (1) as required, and complies in all other respects; or

-a person must not emit, or cause, allow or suffer to be emitted, unreasonable noise from any residential premises or commercial or industrial premises.

-- (3) For the purposes of subclause (2), noise will be deemed to be unreasonable, if it is unreasonable having regard to all of the following: - (a) its volume, intensity, character or duration; - (b) the time, place and other circumstances in which it is emitted; - (c) any relevant Government Act, regulation or policy; and - (d) any relevant Council policy.
+- (c) with that permit and in all other circumstances not covered under subclause (1). - a person must not emit, or cause, allow or suffer to be emitted, unreasonable noise from any residential premises or commercial or industrial premises. - (3) For the purposes of subclause (2), noise will be deemed to be unreasonable, if it is unreasonable having regard to all of the following: - (a) its volume, intensity, character or duration; - (b) the time, place and other circumstances in which it is emitted; - (c) any relevant Government Act, regulation or policy; and - (d) any relevant Council policy.

-92. Removal of fallen timber
+97. Removal of Fallen Timber

-(1) A person must not, without a permit, remove any fallen timber, wood or tree litter from any road, road reserve, Council controlled land or Council land within the municipality.
+(1) A person must not, without a permit, remove any fallen timber, wood or tree litter from any road, road reserve, council controlled land or council land within the municipality.

-(2) Despite subclause (1), no fallen timber is to be removed from a roadside that is declared a High Conservation Roadside, a roadside that is signed as a Significant Roadside Area or a road covered by a Vegetation Protection Overlay as defined in the Planning Scheme.
+(2) Despite subclause (1), no fallen timber is to be removed from a roadside that is declared a high conservation roadside, a roadside that is signed as a significant roadside area or a road covered by a Vegetation Protection Overlay as defined in the Planning Scheme.

-93. Removal of Sand and Gravel from roadsides
+98. Removal of Sand and Gravel from Roadsides